isinghrana/fabric-samples-healthcare/analytics-bi-directlake-starschema/Readme.md

 📘 **Setup Guide**: [`manual-setup.md`](./manual-setup.md)

 > ⏱️ **Total setup time**: ~30–60 minutes depending on experience
-> 💡 **Recommended for**: Users who want to explore the architecture and learn by doing
+> 💡 **Recommended for**: Users who want to explore the architecture and learn by doing or Users who want to try the Fabric Warehouse